 When should you use a power conditioner?

-You should always use a power conditioner to protect all your equipment from an AC power line electrical surge and all the other irregularities that may come to affect your gear.
+You should always use a power conditioner to protect all your equipment from an AC noise power line electrical surge and all the other irregularities that may come to affect your gear.
 Having a power conditioner will also give your home theaters and home studios a longer lifespan.

 How does power conditioner work?